bsoo3/WPM-java-back-end/README.md

 - your wpm gets calculated, it prints it out and stores the wpm to the allWPM.txt file

-Will be adding more as the summer begins
+Will be adding more as the summer begins.
+..

+.
+.
+.
+.
+.